 Emma joined the lab for the summer of 2018 from Macalester College to work on the ecology of Frankia bacteria in a collaboration with Dr. Mike Anderson.
 In addition to lots of PCRs and sequencing, Emma assisted on multiple field visits to Cedar Creek to deploy and recover mycorrhizal necromass.

 Lauren was a member of the lab from 2015-2017.
 She was the recipient of a NSF post-doctoral fellowship to study the isotopic composition of mushrooms and plant specimens in the Bell Museum herbarium collections.
 She also worked on a number of additional projects, including characterizing the patterns of fungal community assembly during wood decomposition as well as optimizing various bioinformatic approaches used in fungal ecology.
-She is currently a staff scientist at Monsanto.
+She is currently a research scientist at Monsanto.

 Chris was a post-doc in the lab from 2014-2018.
 His primary focus was studying the contributions of fungal communities to ecosystem carbon and nutrient cycling.
 This included considerbale work on the "Gadgil Effect" as well as the decomposition of mycorrhizal mycelium in forest soil carbon and nitrogen cycles.
 His research was conducted at multiple sites in Minnesota including the SPRUCE experiment at Marcell Expertimental Forest and Cedar Creek Ecosystem Science Reserve.
 Chris is now an adjunct faculty member at Minnesota State Mankato teaching courses in soil ecology and general biology.

 Luke was a research associate in the lab for 2+ years.
 His expertise in root ecology added many new research ideas and projects to the lab.
 Most recently, he led the team up with researchers at Clemson University to study how mycorrhizal colonization effects on fine root decomposition.
-In September 2018, he will begin a position as a staff scientist at the Morton Arboretum in Illinois.
+In September 2018, he will begin a position as a research scientist at the Morton Arboretum in Illinois.